-This course explores the historical, sociological, and political foundations of bilingual education in the United States.
-Inquiry into the models, methods, and best practices of bilingual education and their appropriateness in different social contexts.
+Exploration of the historical, sociological, and political foundations of bilingual education in the United States.
+Inquiry into the models, methods, and best practices of bilingual education and their appropriateness in different societal contexts.
 Meets with EDU-426/626.
 Usually offered every fall.

 Coverage of the principles of intercultural communication and discourse-oriented models for analyzing cross-cultural interactions.
 Within this framework, the course considers approaches to enhancing the cultural dimension of ESL/EFL instruction with an emphasis on using and developing various types of cultural training techniques.
 Usually offered every spring and summer session I.

 This course focuses on the process of testing/assessing students' language proficiency with respect to different language skills in the language classroom and the steps involved in this process.
 A practical approach provides opportunities for evaluating existing tests and assessment procedures, designing test/assessment instruments, scoring/evaluating language tests, and exploring dilemmas inherent in assessment.
 Usually offered every fall.

 TESL-641: Teaching Grammar (3)